MarcDeletang/nodejs-git-hook/readme.md

 	],
 	//If you want the server to listen to specific URLS
     //it will execute all the methods you defined if criteria match
-    //In this case:
-    //github push event on /github-hook will trigger "urls" : [
+    //In this case: github push event on /github-hook will trigger "urls" : [
 	{ "{url}" : [ "githubMethod" ] }
 	],